 FLOWN availability - The only Apollo-flown Gilette Techmatic razor I've seen sold to-date is the Apollo 12 example in the recent Heritage Space Auction.

 Unflown availability - The razors used by NASA were unmodified commercial models without any NASA part or serial number stamps.
 Vintage Gillette Techmatic razors identical to those used on the Apollo missions are readily available on eBay for a few dollars.
 A prototype wind-up mechanical razor from the collection of Walt Cunningham is being offered in the upcoming Heritage Space Auction.

 The Apollo Stowage Lists make no mention of the combs carried by the crews, but it seems likely that most, if not all of the crew members did carry them.

 We know from examples sold at auction that on the Apollo 7 and Apollo 12 missions the astronauts carried 5" long aluminum combs by Goody and that on Apollo 16, the astronauts carried 5 1/8" metal combs by Swedish Crown.
 On Skylab the astronauts used aluminum combs by VER-LIN.

 FLOWN availability - Several combs flown on the Apollo missions have come to market, as shown in the Annex below.

-Unflown availability - The combs used by NASA astronauts were regular commercial models so unflown examples are unlikely to be of any great interest.
+Unflown availability - The combs used by NASA astronauts were regular commercial models so unflown examples are unlikely to be of any great interest to collectors.

 Annex A: Flown toothbrushes & dental floss sold at auction or identified in private or museum collections